isaacphysics/equality-checker/README.md

     "test": "3 + x"
 }
 ```
-or if something went wrong an error like:
+or, if something went wrong, an error like:
 ```
 {
     "error": "Some error message here",